Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 ### IID method

 IID stands for independent and identical distributed.
-The idea is to get, again, 100,000 random number from the real data distribution getting the 1-day log-return and then add them up 10 times to get the 10-days log return.
+The idea is to simulate, again, 100,000 random number from the real data distribution, getting the 1-day log-return and then add them up 10 times to get the 10-days log return.
 This is done by a loop function.
-The point is: why random numbers simulated from the actual data are both indepdent and identically distributed?
-This is because they are randomly chosen, so they are unrelated, and they come from the same distirbution (the actual data), thus are identically distributed.
+The point is: why random numbers simulated from the actual data are both independent and identically distributed?
+This is because they are randomly chosen, so they are unrelated, and they come from the same distribution (the actual data), thus are identically distributed.
 Let’s implement this approach.

 ``` r